 We fund activities that play a role in strengthening communities.
 In particular, we focus on groups and projects that support Cory’s goals of:

-- Positively Impacting local people in the community in meaningful ways
+- Impacting on people in the community in other meaningful ways

 We focus on groups and projects based in the following areas of London: